jierdin/sprout/operating-agreement.md

 ###### Section 2.02 - Name:

-The name of the Company shall be [[COMPANY]] (a [[STATE OF INCORPORATION]] Series LLC).
+The name of the Company shall be Sprout (a Wyoming Series LLC).
 The business of the Company may be conducted upon compliance with all applicable laws under any other name designated by the Founders.

 ###### Section 2.03 - Principal Place of Business: